polyavi/battleShips/README.md

   - Room properties (max number of users, name, users, password)

 * Game adjustments:
-  - Game with more than 2 players
+  - Game with more than 2 players - Done
   - New size and shape of the map - Done
   - Players start positions - Done
   - New map images - Done